urbit/docs/arvo/eyre/scry.md

 # `connections`

-A scry with `bindings` in place of the `desk` in the `beak` will return all open http connections that aren't fully complete.
+A scry with `bindings` in place of the `desk` in the `beak` will return all open HTTP connections that aren't fully complete.
 The type returned is a `(map duct outstanding-connection:eyre)` (see the [outstanding-connection](@/docs/arvo/eyre/data-types.md#outstanding-connection) section of the Data Types document for details).

 Example: